 1.3 Key Ingredients

-- Cocoa powder: Provides the cake with its mild chocolate flavor, essential for the unique taste of red velvet.
+- Cocoa powder: Gives the cake its mild choc taste .

-- Red food coloring: Enhances the cake’s striking appearance, ensuring it stands out as a festive dessert.
+- Red food coloring: Makes that bold red stand out as a festive treat .

 2. Why Red Velvet Cake is so Popular